penghuitao/PenghuiTao/_posts/2023-09-30-Manipulation-Mediation-Moderator.md

 ---

-<p>Hello everyone!
-Today, I'm excited to share with you a groundbreaking experimental design method called Manipulation-o-Mediation-as-a-Modeler (MMM).
+<p>In this article, I will share with you a groundbreaking experimental design method called Manipulation-o-Mediation-as-a-Modeler (MMM).
 Whether you're a seasoned researcher or just starting out, understanding mediation effects is crucial for uncovering the mechanisms behind the relationships between variables.
-In this post, I'll walk you through the essentials of MMM, helping you grasp its significance and how it stands out from existing mediation analysis methods.</p>
+In this post, I'll walk you through the essentials of MMM, helping you grasp its significance and how it stands out from existing mediation analysis methods.
+It should be emphasized that if you want to get a complete picture of this research design, I suggest you read Ge's paper “<b><a href="Experimentally manipulating mediating processes: why and how to examine mediation using statistical moderation analyses">https://doi.org/10.1016/j.jesp.2023.104507</a></b>”, in which he first proposed the MMM approach</p>

 <h2><strong>Understanding Mediation Testing: Goals and Methods</strong></h2>